Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Proof of Theorem

 We are now in a position to establish claim \ref{item:main_cov}.

-\begin{proof}[Proof of \Cref{thm:main}\ref{item:main_cov}] The square-integrability assumptions on $u$ and $T u$ and the Cauchy--Schwarz inequality imply that $T_{j} u \otimes u$ is also Bochner integrable; the same is true after centering the processes by subtracting their means.
+\begin{proof}[Proof of \Cref{thm:main}\ref{item:main_cov}] The square-integrability assumptions on $u$ and $T u$ and the assumption that $\norm{ u \otimes v } \leq C \norm{ u }_{\U} \norm{ v }_{\V}$ together imply that $T_{j} u \otimes u$ is also Bochner integrable; the same is true after centering the processes by subtracting their means.
 Thus, $u$ and $v$ have covariance functions $k_{u}$ and $k_{v}$ that are well-defined as Bochner integrals.
-The discussion above has already established the closedness of the $T_{j}$.
+The discussion above has already established the closedness of $T_{1}$ and $T_{2}$.
 Thus, the hypotheses needed for the two applications of Hille's theorem below are satisfied, and we have

 as claimed.
 Finally, note that we could equally well have applied Hille's theorem first to $T_{2}$ and then to $T_{1}$, thus showing that $k_{v} = T_{2} T_{1} k_{u}$. \end{proof}

 Finally, we treat claim \ref{item:main_GP} regarding Gaussianity of $v$.
 The following argument using cumulants echoes that of \citet{LangeHegermann2021}, but is more careful in its appeal to Hille's theorem to justify the interchange of $T$-like operators and Bochner expectations.